cssmillie/StrainFinder/README.md

 best_em = ems[numpy.argmin(aics)]
 ```

+## Preprocessing

+There are many ways to generate the input data for Strain Finder.
+We provide an example pipeline in the "preprocess" directory.
+The necessary commands are provided by the "0.run.py" script (note: this script does *not* run the commands itself).
+The basic outline is:

+1) Align metagenomes to reference database with BWA
+2) Filter SAM files by percent identity and match length
+3) Convert SAM files into sorted BAM files
+4) Make "gene file" for kpileup (similar to mpileup)
+5) Use kpileup to count SNPs at each alignment site
+6) Merge kpileup files and convert to numpy array format
+7) Filter numpy alignments by coverage
+8) Write separate numpy alignments for each genome

+The  input files for this pipeline are described below.
+Examples of these files are provided in the "preprocess" directory.
+--fastqs: A list of metagenomic FASTQ files to map
+--ref: Reference FASTQ database to use
+--map: Map of genomes to contigs in the reference database (tab-delimited)
+In addition, there are optional arguments controlling mapping quality, alignment filtering, etc.

 ## Extras
 Strain Finder also has options for robust estimation (automatically ignore incompatible alignment sites) and to exhaustively search strain genotype space (instead of numerical optimization).